shavar67/Tweet4j---Tweetbot/README.md

-Initially was building a twitter bot to automatically retweet mentions and hastags.
+Initially i was building a twitter bot to automatically retweet mentions and hastags.

 ### Prerequistes